flyingcircusio/fc-nixos/doc/src/devhost.rst

 * Your resources may be even more limited with the overhead of running additional VMs.
 * External access for colleagues and customers is also not possible.
-* Quality of Vagrant boxes proved too hard to ensure properly for a long time - our container-based approach has a much higher coverage with automated testing and a smaller chance to result in unexpected non-working conditions.
+* Quality of Vagrant boxes proved too hard to ensure properly for a long time - our dev VM-based approach has a much higher coverage with automated testing and a smaller chance to result in unexpected non-working conditions.
-* Using x86-based VMs is not possible on platforms like Apple M1.
+* Using x86-based VMs is not possible on platforms like Apple M-Series.

 Why not use persistent development environments using virtual machines in the Flying Circus platform?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~